 Good tools can make the difference between an afternoon of enjoyable and efficient gardening and hours of frustrating, exhausting labor!
 Gardening, like most anything, is an industry full of new gizmos and gadgets that appear every year along with over-the-top promises.
 Unfortunately, most of these too-good-to-be-true gadgets end up collecting dust in the shed.

 Gardening requires work, and you’ll need a few tools to get it done.
-Investing in good-quality tools that will last a long time will give you far better results than most of the trinkets you see in the infomercials.
+Investing in good-quality garden tools that will last a long time will give you far better results than most of the trinkets you see in the infomercials.
 Chances are, you’ll have a much easier experience with a collection of quality gardening staples than you would with a garage full of kooky doo-dads from the Home Shopping Network.

 Here are the most essential tools for Quad Cities gardeners that everyone needs to have in their arsenal.